Blockade of Germany (1939–1945): Build-up to World War II

-Initially the Prime Minister, Neville Chamberlain, was not keen on the idea and still hoped to avoid war, but following his appeasement of Hitler at Munich in September 1938, which was widely seen as a stopgap measure to buy time, he too began to realise the need for urgent preparations for war.
+Initially the British Prime Minister, Neville Chamberlain, was not keen on the idea and still hoped to avoid war, but following his appeasement of Hitler at Munich in September 1938, (widely seen as a stopgap measure to buy time) Chamberlain too began to realise the need for urgent preparations for war.
 During the last 12 months of peace, Britain and France carried out a vigorous buildup of their armed forces and weapons production.
-The long-awaited Spitfire fighter began to enter service, the first of the new naval vessels ordered under the 1936 emergency programme began to join the fleet, and the Air Ministry made the final touches to the Chain Home early warning network of radio direction-finding (later called radar) stations, to bring it up to full operational readiness.
+The long-awaited Spitfire fighter began to enter service, the first of the new naval vessels ordered under the 1936 emergency programme began to join the fleet, and the Air Ministry made the final touches to the Chain Home early-warning network of radio direction-finding (later called radar) stations, to bring it up to full operational readiness.

 A joint British–French staff paper on strategic policy issued in April 1939 recognised that, in the first phase of any war with Germany, economic warfare was likely to be the Allies' only effective offensive weapon.
-The Royal Navy war plans, delivered to the fleet in January 1939 set out three critical elements of a future war at sea.
-The most fundamental consideration was the defence of trade in home waters and the Atlantic in order to maintain imports of the goods Britain needed for her own survival.
-Of secondary importance was the defence of trade in the Mediterranean and Indian Ocean.
-If Italy, as assumed also declared war and became an aggressive opponent, her dominating geographical position might force shipping to go the long way around the Cape of Good Hope (South Africa), but it was hoped to contain her with a strong fleet in the Mediterranean.
+The Royal Navy war-plans, delivered to the fleet in January 1939, set out three critical elements of a future war at sea.
+The most fundamental consideration was the defence of trade in home waters and in the Atlantic in order to maintain imports of the goods Britain needed for her own survival.
+Of secondary importance was the defence of trade in the Mediterranean and the Indian Ocean.
+If Italy (as assumed) also declared war and became an aggressive opponent, her dominating geographical position might force shipping to go the long way around the Cape of Good Hope (South Africa), but it was hoped to contain her with a strong fleet in the Mediterranean.
 Finally, there was the need for a vigorous blockade against Germany and Italy.